Bala-6478/Web-Applications/README.md

-# 🌐 Web Applications Portfolio
+# 🌐 Web Applications Portfolio.

 🚀 A curated collection of modern, responsive, and interactive web applications built using **HTML, CSS, and JavaScript**.